nataliakiselev/agency-app/README.md

 ## Description
 This is the front-end of a full-stack (MERN) application.
-Written in react it makes use of router, react context (as the state management solution) and Auth with JWT.
+Written in React it makes use of router, React context (as the state management solution) and Auth with JWT.
 The back end can be found here: https://github.com/Nat-K/agency-app

 ## Todo:
 hook forms with validation/ yup, refactor (to structure-based organisation; contexts)